Benchmarking Machine Translation with Cultural Awareness: Cultural Awareness Evaluation

 \section{Cultural Awareness Evaluation}

-Existing evaluation methods for terminology machine translation primarily focused on assessing the adequacy and fluency of the translated terms~\cite{anastasopoulos2021evaluation}.
-However, CSI usually has more than one translation using various strategies, leading to challenges of fine-grained evaluation.
+To better capture the cultural nuances in CSI translations, we devise two evaluation metrics: (1) CSI-Match, which evaluates the accuracy of CSIs with labels, and (2) PTA, which assesses the pragmatic translation quality of CSIs without labels.

-\paragraph{CSI-Match:} To evaluate the accuracy of translations, we introduce the CSI-Match metric as a modification to the traditional Exact Match (EM) evaluation metric.
+\paragraph{CSI-Match:} Existing evaluation metrics for terminology are efficient for evaluating the accuracy of translations and the fluency of outputs \cite{anastasopoulos2021evaluation}.
+However, previous metrics such as Exact Match (EM) assume that terminology translations must be exact matches, while reasonable adaptations of CSIs are also acceptable \cite{vinay1995comparative}.
+To address this, we introduce the CSI-Match metric as a modification to the EM evaluation metric.
 CSI-Match measures the accuracy of term translation using a more nuanced, fuzzy matching approach.
-CSI-Match is the maximal partial similarity ratio~(PSR) between the reference CSI translations $\{t_1, t_2, \ldots, t_n\}$ and the system output sentence $S$.
-CSI-Match is calculated by Eq. \eqref{eq: CSI-Match}, resulting in a value from $0$ to $100$.
-A higher value indicates a stronger similarity of the predicted CSIs over a set of translation references.
+It calculates the maximal partial similarity ratio (PSR) between the reference CSI translations ${t_1, t_2, \ldots, t_n}$ and the system output sentence $S$.
+CSI-Match is determined by Eq. \eqref{eq: CSI-Match}, resulting in a value from 0 to 100.
+A higher value indicates a stronger similarity of the predicted CSIs to a set of CSI translation references.

 PSR measures the maximum similarity between string $t$ and any substring in $S$.